mattudakis/ArduinoLEDClock/README.md

 ---
 #### 6. Loading the code onto the Arduino
 The Arduino code (sketches) needed for the WordClock can be found [here](Arduino_sketches/).
-These include the [HM-10 bluetooth settings](Arduino_sketches/HM10_bluetooth_settings/HM10_bluetooth_settings.ino), The [main WordClock sketch](Arduino_sketches/WordClock_Main/WordClock_Main.ino) and a trouble shooting [Demo real](Arduino_sketches/DemoReel100/DemoReel100.ino) sketch that can be used to check if all the LEDs work.
+These include the [HM-10 bluetooth settings](Arduino_sketches/HM10_bluetooth_settings/HM10_bluetooth_settings.ino), the [main WordClock sketch](Arduino_sketches/WordClock_Main/WordClock_Main.ino) and a trouble shooting [Demo real](Arduino_sketches/DemoReel100/DemoReel100.ino) sketch that can be used to check if all the LEDs work.

-These sketches can be loaded onto the Arduino nano using the [Arduino IDE](https://www.arduino.cc/en/software)
+These sketches can be loaded onto the Arduino nano using the [Arduino IDE.](https://www.arduino.cc/en/software) There are several Arduino libraries needed for this project found [here.](libraries\) These need to be added to the Arduino IDEs library folder.

 &nbsp;